Submitted by Jennifer Antilla on Fri, 05/08/2020 - 13:42 Last revised by Jennifer Antilla on Fri, 07/24/2020 - 13:14.

 The OpenMRS Community currently supports an OCL for OpenMRS squad, which consists of volunteer contributors, contributors from OpenMRS implementers such as Partners In Health, MSF, and AMPATH, and representatives from other global goods such as CIEL, OCL and Bahmni.

-c) operational and infrastructure support.
-This takes the the form of communication channels (Talk, Wiki, IRC channel/Telegram, audio/video conferencing technology), software development tools (JIRA, github, server hosting), and other operational support.
+operational and infrastructure support.
+This takes the form of communication channels (Talk, Wiki, IRC channel/Telegram, audio/video conferencing technology), software development tools (JIRA, github, server hosting, continuous integration), and other operational support

 OpenMRS is utilized globally as the de facto EMR for resource-constrained environments, implemented in more than 5,500 facilities in over 64 countries and serving over 12.5 million patients.